 Their system chooses the people to read Your post.
 However, I would like to choose for myself, Therefore, I ask you a favor: if you read this message leave me a quick comment, a “hello”, a sticker, whatever you want, so you will appear in my news feed.

 Don’t just “Like”, Facebook requires a “Comment”.
 Even one word!
 Thanks!!!

-Facebook has repeatedly stated that these kinds of copy/paste posts are fake, and even asserted that their constantly updated algorithms will increase interactions with friends, but users will keep falling for these kinds of posts.
-A malicious actor could potentially modify this kind of post with a link leading to site that gathers usernames/passwords or installs malicious software and claim it will help to see all of their friends posts.
+Facebook has repeatedly stated that these kinds of copy/paste posts are fake and even asserted that their constantly updated algorithms will increase interactions with friends, but users will keep falling for these kinds of posts.
+A malicious actor could potentially modify this kind of post with a link leading to a site that gathers usernames/passwords or installs malicious software and claims it will help to see all of their friends posts.